 Total Tax Debt = $99,000 + Interest/Penalties

 Consider all forms of taxes, interest, and penalties.
-If the estimated liability results in the tax payer being insolvent, meaning their assets are worth less than their liabilities or they have negative net income on a monthly basis, then skip the compliance efforts and send them to a licensed Trustee in Bankruptcy.
+If the estimated liability results in the tax payer being insolvent, meaning their assets are worth less than their liabilities or they have negative net income on a monthly basis, then skip the compliance efforts and send them to a Licensed Insolvency Trustee.

 “But Steve, won’t I lose a client this way?” says the Tax Practitioner.
 The answer is usually “No.”